 An Honors Program for two of the junior high schools in the area was established years ago and still thrives today.
 In this program, the schools bring their A-B Honor Roll junior high students to the Dairy Palace for a free meal of hamburger, fries, drink and ice cream each time they make the Honor Roll at their school.

 The Dairy Palace has a philosophy of hiring teens, training them well, and helping them grow in personal responsibility and self-confidence.
-More than 70 percent of the employees who have worked at the restaurant over the years have been school kids working a summer job for extra money, or college students working their way through school.
+More than 70 percent of the employees who have worked at the restaurant over the years have been school kids working for extra money, or college students working their way through school.
 Some have worked their way through both high school and college at the restaurant.
 Several of the current staff became employees in the early years and have remained with the restaurant to this day.
 They have all contributed greatly to the success of the Dairy Palace through the years.

 Jim Wise, Owner